-Darkness on the roads during the night is cause of accidents and also makes pedestrians insecure.
+Darkness on the roads during the night is cause of accidents and makes pedestrians feel insecure.
 It would be a great service for citizens to know the illumination levels on the road if they need to walk some distance.
-The sensors on mobile phones could be used for this purpose too but may not be able to provide the accurate and reliable data.
-Sensors installed on the roof of vehicles could be an alternate method for this.
-Can satellite images help?
-I welcome your thoughts and suggestions.